The Sherwin-Williams (NYSE:SHW) Releases FY 2021 Earnings Guidance

-The Sherwin-Williams (NYSE:SHW) updated its FY 2021 earnings guidance on Tuesday.
-The company provided earnings per share (EPS) guidance of $9.150-9.450 for the period, compared to the Thomson Reuters consensus estimate of $9.320.
+The Sherwin-Williams (NYSE:SHW) issued an update on its FY 2021 earnings guidance on Tuesday morning.
+The company provided earnings per share (EPS) guidance of $9.150-$9.450 for the period, compared to the Thomson Reuters consensus estimate of $9.320.
 The company issued revenue guidance of -.

-A number of brokerages have weighed in on SHW.
-Argus upped their price target on shares of The Sherwin-Williams from $263.00 to $325.00 and gave the company a buy rating in a report on Tuesday, May 4th.
-Loop Capital upped their price objective on shares of The Sherwin-Williams from $300.00 to $310.00 and gave the company a buy rating in a research note on Wednesday, June 9th.
-Robert W. Baird upped their price objective on shares of The Sherwin-Williams from $300.00 to $325.00 and gave the company an outperform rating in a research note on Wednesday, June 9th.
-Deutsche Bank Aktiengesellschaft upped their price objective on shares of The Sherwin-Williams from $310.00 to $315.00 and gave the company a buy rating in a research note on Wednesday, June 9th.
-Finally, Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell upped their price objective on shares of The Sherwin-Williams from $278.67 to $283.00 and gave the company a buy rating in a research note on Tuesday, March 23rd.
-Two equities research analysts have rated the stock with a hold rating and seventeen have issued a buy rating to the company’s stock.
-The stock presently has an average rating of Buy and a consensus price target of $325.91.
+The Sherwin-Williams (NYSE:SHW) last released its quarterly earnings data on Monday, April 26th.
+The specialty chemicals company reported $2.06 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $1.65 by $0.41.
+The firm had revenue of $4.66 billion during the quarter, compared to the consensus estimate of $4.51 billion.
+The Sherwin-Williams had a return on equity of 66.09% and a net margin of 11.23%.
+The company’s quarterly revenue was up 12.3% on a year-over-year basis.
+During the same quarter in the previous year, the company posted $4.08 earnings per share.
+On average, equities analysts expect that The Sherwin-Williams will post 9.44 EPS for the current year.

-The company also recently disclosed a quarterly dividend, which was paid on Friday, June 4th.
-Investors of record on Friday, May 21st were issued a $0.55 dividend.
-The ex-dividend date was Thursday, May 20th.
-This represents a $2.20 dividend on an annualized basis and a yield of 0.81%.
-The Sherwin-Williams’s dividend payout ratio is currently 26.86%.
+SHW has been the subject of several recent research reports.
+Argus boosted their price objective on The Sherwin-Williams from $263.00 to $325.00 and gave the company a buy rating in a report on Tuesday, May 4th.
+Bank of America upgraded The Sherwin-Williams from an underperform rating to a buy rating and upped their price target for the stock from $222.00 to $325.00 in a report on Thursday, June 10th.
+Wolfe Research initiated coverage on The Sherwin-Williams in a report on Wednesday, March 17th.
+They set a peer perform rating for the company.
+Jefferies Financial Group reiterated a hold rating and set a $800.00 price target on shares of The Sherwin-Williams in a report on Sunday, April 4th.
+Finally, Loop Capital upped their price target on The Sherwin-Williams from $300.00 to $310.00 and gave the stock a buy rating in a report on Wednesday, June 9th.
+Two investment analysts have rated the stock with a hold rating and seventeen have issued a buy rating to the company’s stock.
+The company presently has an average rating of Buy and a consensus target price of $325.91.

-In related news, insider Justin T. Binns sold 1,744 shares of the stock in a transaction that occurred on Thursday, June 10th.
+In other The Sherwin-Williams news, insider Justin T. Binns sold 1,744 shares of the business’s stock in a transaction on Thursday, June 10th.
 The stock was sold at an average price of $277.51, for a total value of $483,977.44.
-The transaction was disclosed in a filing with the SEC, which is available at this link.
-Corporate insiders own 0.51% of the company’s stock.
+The transaction was disclosed in a legal filing with the SEC, which is available at this link.
+0.51% of the stock is currently owned by insiders.

 The Sherwin-Williams Company Profile